Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

-# HomeKit Gate Controller for Centurion D5-Evo Gate Motor
+# HomeKit Gate Controller for Centurion D5-SMART Gate Motor

-**HomeKit gate controller for Centurion (Centsys) D5 Evo gate motor**
+**HomeKit gate controller for Centurion (Centsys) D5 SMART gate motor**

-This project implements a HomeKit-compatible gate controller using an ESP8266 microcontroller and the Arduino-HomeKit-ESP8266 library, specifically designed for Centurion (Centsys) D5-Evo gate motors.
+This project implements a HomeKit-compatible gate controller using an ESP8266 microcontroller and the Arduino-HomeKit-ESP8266 library, specifically designed for Centurion (Centsys) D5-SMART gate motors.
 It enables remote control and status monitoring of the gate with Apple HomeKit.

 ## Features
 - ✅ **HomeKit Integration:** Seamless control via the Apple Home app using the HomeSpan library.